 Oregon high school baseball state tournament bracketology 2025

-Oregon high school baseball is coming down to the wire with less than 10 days to go until rankings are frozen.
+Oregon high school baseball is coming down to the wire with rankings about to freeze this week.

 With that in mind, we take a look at which teams are currently in position to make the postseason if the season were to end today using the playoff qualifications outlined by the OSAA.